nicholasjclark/mvgam/README.md

 When using `Stan` as the back-end, all of these trend models (apart from `VAR1`) can be estimated using a set of dimension-reduced dynamic factors.
+Please see
+<a href="https://rpubs.com/NickClark47/mvgam2" target="_blank">mvgam
-Please see [mvgam case study 2: multivariate models](https://rpubs.com/NickClark47/mvgam2) for more information
+case study 2: multivariate models</a> for more information

 ## A brief introduction to the package